IMInterne/aoc/README.md

 # aoc
-Solutions for Advent Of Code puzzles
+Solutions for Advent Of Code puzzles in Python 3